almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * use a pre-owned vehicle
 * use at least 20 percent as down payment

-### what's your money mindsets
+### what's Your money mindsets

-* overall objectives, your financial vision must compliment that vision
+* overall objectives, Your financial vision must compliment that vision
-* identify your priorities; avoid pitfalls, create a financial mission statement, diversity in your financial portfolio, assess the risks
+* identify Your priorities; avoid pitfalls, create a financial mission statement, diversity in Your financial portfolio, assess the risks

 ### money mindset

 * planning is key
-* pay yourself first; automate it if you can
+* pay Yourself first; automate it if You can
-* got to have an emergency fund; at least 6 months of expenses; this prevents unexpected from putting you in a bad financial situation
+* got to have an emergency fund; at least 6 months of expenses; this prevents unexpected from putting You in a bad financial situation
 * have insurance; personal, property, identify theft, economic
-* once you have done the analysis, then change your habits and create additional income
+* once You have done the analysis, then change Your habits and create additional income

 ### Offensive moves

-* you spend most of your money on car, home, children, education, and retirement
+* You spend most of Your money on car, home, children, education, and retirement
 * excess spending and rent doesn't generate wealth
-* your home can be an asset and increase in value overtime
+* Your home can be an asset and increase in value overtime

 ### alleviate debt